prasanthST/HTML-CSS--Day--5-Task1/README.md

 This structure forms the basic building blocks of a web page layout, allowing for organized content and styling opportunities with CSS.
 ## Responsive Design with Bootstrap

-Bootstrap is a front-end framework designed to create responsive and mobile-first websites efficiently. using bootstarp class for an a responsive website .
+- Bootstrap is a front-end framework designed to create responsive and mobile-first websites efficiently. using Bootstrap class for a responsive website.
+- And make a responsive for both mobile view, tablet view, and laptop view.